ibm-cloud-docs/openshift/openshift_uc_health.md

 Researchers need to affiliate with a regional cluster, and apps ingest, transform, and anonymize the data:
 1. Syncing the anonymized data across regional clusters or shipping them to a centralized data store
-2. Processing the data, by using ML like PyTorch on bare metal worker nodes
+2. Processing the data, by using ML like PyTorch on bare metal worker nodes that provide GPUs

 **INGEST** {{site.data.keyword.cloudant}} is used at each regional cluster that stores researchers’ rich data documents and can be queried and processed as needed. {{site.data.keyword.cloudant}} encrypts data at rest and in transit, which complies with regional data-privacy laws.